shivam042/Product-Recommendation/README.md

 The recommendation engine, uses information about 16000 products and  each product will have multiple features named

-Title of the product
+Title of the product,
-Brand of the product
+Brand of the product,
-Color of the product
+Color of the product,
-Type of the product
+Type of the product,
 Image of the apparel
 Data Source: Amazon.com